 Section 1: A State Convention shall be held every year.
 The CC will call for the State Convention.

 The CC shall be charged with planning the logistics of the convention.

-Section 2: In the event that the CC fails to meet as required by these bylaws or fails to set a convention date, time, and place in any calendar year; a petition signed by the number equal or above the convention members present at the previous convention, and letter to the previous Secretary shall be sufficient to initiate convention planning meetings composed of signers of the petition so long as the meeting times and places are announced on the Green Party of Louisiana website.
+Section 2: In the event that a convention fails to meet as required by these bylaws or fails to set a convention date, time, and place in any calendar year; a petition signed by the number equal or above the convention members present at the previous convention, and letter to the previous Secretary shall be sufficient to initiate convention planning meetings composed of signers of the petition so long as the meeting times and places are announced on the Green Party of Louisiana website.